 Helperssuffix (because we now expect users to write

-As mentioned in the "Fake 5 learn more" section we have a large list to choose from to help the project.
-One of these things is porting modules to FAKE 5.
-To save you from some pitfalls this sections guides you in migrating modules with an (at least for me) working approach.
+As mentioned in the "Fake 5 learn more" section, we could use your help porting modules to FAKE 5.
+To save you from some pitfalls, this section provides a working approach to migrating modules.

 - Copy one of the existing netcore projects and edit the project file by hand (rename)

 - Copy the old implementation files from

 /src/app/Fake.<ModuleType>.<Name>(update project file again if required)

 - (Optionally, there is no need for new stuff to appear in FakeLib at this point) Reference the new files in FakeLib (again updating

 Fake.sln, add the project and go from there.

 Fake.sln) solution you are usually good to go.
 Let us know if you struggle at this point (in the PR or a new issue).

 - Add the info about the new module to the